ideftbuild/nexjot_frontend/frontend/nexjot-react/README.md

 Welcome to the NexJot Dashboard

-a text editor frontend built using Vite and React.
+A text editor frontend built using Vite and React.
 This project is part of the NexJot application suite, designed to enhance productivity and collaboration with a seamless user experience.

 About the Project